 With your materials, you can take your course right in the comfort of your very home and if you feel that it is becoming overwhelming, you can always take a break or two before going back to the course again.
 You don’t get to enjoy this privilege if you are with a guitar instructor or if you are in a music class.

 It’s always good if not best, to ask another person about how you are doing.
 Just be open to whatever the other person has got to say whether it is good or bad, and treat those as constructive criticisms that will help you improve your performance.

 It’s really great to be your own guitar teacher.
 So if getting those lessons are too expensive for you, consider becoming your own instructor and enjoy the privileges.

-If you are already an “armed-and-ready” person who always has a guitar tuner or a pitch pipe handy, then you won’t probably won’t be all that interested with what I’m about to share to you.
-It sucks big time if your guitar is out of tune and you don’t have any idea on how to fix it, especially if you’ve got an impromptu performance in front of your friends.
+If you are already an “armed-and-ready” person who always has a guitar tuner or a pitch pipe handy, then you won’t probably be all that interested in what I’m about to share with you.
+It sucks big time if your guitar is out of tune and you don’t have any idea how to fix it, especially if you’ve got an impromptu performance in front of your friends.
 You really don’t want to embarrass yourself in front of your friends with an out of tune guitar, right?
 So, I’m going to show you an easy fix for situations like these.